ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

 The next step is to create a NAT rule to allow your virtual machines to access the public Internet.

 To create a NAT rule:
-o	From the Networking tab, click on Edge Gateways.
+* From the Networking tab, click on Edge Gateways.

-o	Click on the name of your default edge gateway.
+* Click on the name of your default edge gateway.

-o	In the left-hand navigation under Services, click on NAT.
+* In the left-hand navigation under Services, click on NAT.

-o	Click on New to create a new NAT rule.
+* Click on New to create a new NAT rule.

-o	The Add NAT Rule wizard will appear.
+* The Add NAT Rule wizard will appear.
 There are four fields that must be filled out.
 	Name – In the example test-nat-rule is used.
 	Interface type – Select SNAT (source NAT) as the interface type.
 	External IP – Input one of the public IP addresses provided by IBM Cloud to your instance.
 You may click on the information button to the right of the field to see these IP addresses.
 In the example 150.240.132.162 is used.